-Intramurals The Intramural program offers a variety of competitive activities, including basketball, disc golf, flag football, softball, indoor soccer, outdoor soccer, eSports, box lacrosse, Ultimate Frisbee, golf, and more.
+Intramurals The Intramural program offers a variety of competitive activities, including basketball, disc golf, flag football, softball, indoor soccer, outdoor soccer, eSports, Ultimate Frisbee, golf, and more.
 Each sport plays up to 20 games per semester.

 Wellness Classes Nichols currently offers several different wellness classes.
-AMP, Core, Yoga, Stretch, and Body Blast are all offered once or twice a week in our aerobics studio.
+HIIT, Yoga, Core, Strength Training, and more are all offered once or twice a week in our aerobics studio.
 All classes are free of charge for the Nichols College community.